Boulder Community Hospital (Multiple Locations)

 - Director: Karen Raforth, Ph.D.

-- Description: Counseling and Psychological Services offers confidential counseling programs and activities for all CU-Boulder students, including individual counseling and therapy, group counseling, and workshops on issues like stress management, multicultural support, and coping with trauma.
+- Description: Counseling and Psychological Services offers confidential counseling services for all CU-Boulder students, including individual counseling and therapy, group counseling, consultation and workshops.

 - Hotline: 303-492-1000

 - Hours: Sun-Thurs 7 p.m.-12 a.m., Fri-Sat 9 p.m. - 2 a.m.